 Wisconsin law expects motorists to be careful of all human beings crossing roads, but the duty of care when children are present is even greater.
 Accidents involving children crossing the street — whether at a marked crosswalk or not — are treated very seriously by the courts.

-He brings these same attributes and skills to representing you as you seek compensation for your injuries and losses.
+He brings these same attributes and skills to represent you as you seek compensation for your injuries and losses.